Integrated Principal Components Analysis: Introduction

 The recent growth in both data volume and variety drives the need for principled data integration methods that can analyze multiple sources of data simultaneously.
 For instance, meteorologists must integrate data from satellites, ground-based sensors, and numerical models for forecasting \citep{ghil1991meteorology}.
 Audio and video are often combined for surveillance as well as speech recognition \citep{shivappa2010audiovisual}; and as new high-throughput technologies arise in biology, scientists are leveraging information from multiple genomic sources to better understand complex biological processes \citep{huang2017more}.
 By exploiting the commonalities and diversity of information from different data sets, data integration methods have the potential to provide a holistic and perhaps more realistic model of the phenomena at hand.

-In this work, we focus on facilitating unsupervised learning tasks such as pattern recognition, dimension reduction, and visualization for integrated data.
-More specifically, we consider the multi-view data setting, where we observe multiple data sources or multiple matrices with features of different types that are measured on the same set of samples.
-Our primary goal in this setting is to develop a new statistical data integration method that 1) leverages multiple data sources to discover and visualize dominant joint patterns among the samples that are common across multiple data sets; 2) generalizes the classical principal components analysis (PCA), thereby inheriting its nice properties including easily-interpretable visualizations, a unique solution, and nested, orthogonal components that can be quickly obtained all at once; and 3) has provable statistical guarantees to bridge the gap between the theory and practice of data integration.
+In this work, we focus on facilitating unsupervised learning tasks such as pattern recognition, dimension reduction, and visualization for integrated data in various applications.
+More specifically, we consider the multi-view data setting, where we observe multiple data sources (or matrices) with features of different types that are measured on the same set of samples.
+Our goal in this setting is to develop a practical statistical data integration method that 1) leverages multiple data sources to discover and visualize dominant joint patterns among the samples that are common across all data sets; 2) generalizes the classical principal components analysis (PCA), thereby inheriting its nice properties including easily-interpretable visualizations, a unique solution, and nested, orthogonal components that can be quickly obtained all at once; and 3) has provable statistical and optimization guarantees to begin bridging the gap between the theory and practice of data integration.